 The Quranicsanctions clearly mention that obligation of fasting by people was in vogue through divine injunctions in the past as is evident from the fact that fasting is common almost in all religions and traditions where the substance is the same and only form varies.

-The above verses also provide about timings and duration of the fast, relaxation of earlier commands, ease provided and the prayers and their acceptance.
+The above verses also provide about the timings and duration of the fast, relaxation of earlier commands, ease provided, and the prayers and their acceptance.

-For the readers, however, a very brief account of Ramdan is being given below.
+For the readers, however, a very brief account of Ramdan is given below.

-As a result Ramzan used to come always more or less during the extremely hot season.
-Strict fasting in such a condition used to be a real spiritual test for the believers.
+As a result, Ramzan used to come always more or less during the extremely hot season.
+Strict fasting in such a condition used to be a real spiritual test for believers.

-Subsequent revelations prohibited intercalations with the result that the month Ramdan comes in all seasons.
+Subsequent revelations prohibited intercalations with the result that the month of Ramadan comes in all seasons.
 This too may be the effect Allah, The Almighty, does not want inconvenience for the believers.

-It is important to mention that fasting is not only to keep oneself hungry and thirsty during the prescribed timings but total abstinence from all desires and wrongs whether small or big.
+It is important to mention that fasting is not only to keep oneself hungry and thirsty during the prescribed times but total abstinence from all desires and wrongs whether small or big.